EZAnalyse/MNIST/README.md

 # MNIST
 The "Hello World" of machine learning.

-Construce NN, CNN, LSTM with Tensorflow API.
+Construct NN, CNN and LSTM model with Tensorflow API.